 Roles with composition parameters

-Parameters are declared using the "parameter" keyword which very much resembles
+Parameters are declared using the the /parameter manpage keyword which very

-class (or role) uses "with" in Moose.
-A parameter object will be constructed
+uses the Moose/with manpage.
+A parameter object will be constructed with

-with these values, and passed to the role block.
+these values, and passed to the 'role' block.

-a consistent enough API); I believe this to be the easiest and most flexible
+with a consistent enough API); I believe this to be the easiest and most

-design.
-Coincidentally, Pugs originally had an eerily similar design.
+flexible design.
+Coincidentally, Pugs originally had an eerily similar